 Types of Negligence Cases We Handle

-The lawyers at Sampson Law Firm have a vast amount of experience handling commercial truck accidents.
+The Louisville truck accident lawyers at Sampson Law Firm have a vast amount of experience handling commercial truck accidents.
 Collisions with commercial trucks differ from accidents with passenger vehicles because commercial trucks maneuver, stop and accelerate with more force than a passenger vehicle.
 Some of the more common truck accidents that we handle include the following:

 - Rear-End Collisions – Commercial trucks require more space to make a complete stop than a passenger vehicle.
 A commercial truck weighing 80,000 pounds and traveling at 65 mph requires the distance of two football fields to make a complete stop.
 On the other hand, a passenger vehicle weighing 4,000 pounds and traveling at the same speed requires less than the distance of one football field to make a complete stop.
 Because of the distance that it takes for a truck to make a complete stop, rear-end accidents are fairly common occurrences.
 Plus, the size and weight difference between a commercial truck and passenger vehicle can have especially devastating outcomes in a rear-end accident.

 - Rollover Crashes – Rollover crashes are more common accidents with commercial trucks than passenger vehicles because trucks are larger and heavier vehicles, making them more prone to lose balance.
 If a commercial truck driver loses control of the vehicle and it skids across the highway and topples over, the truck can hit other vehicles on the way, spill cargo that might strike other vehicles, or even catch fire.

 - Underride Accidents – An underride accident occurs when a commercial truck makes a sudden stop and the vehicle traveling behind it crashes into the backside of the truck and becomes lodged underneath it.
 Oftentimes, underride accidents are the extension of a rear-end collision.
 These types of accidents can lead to severe injuries because the top of the passenger vehicle may be completely sheared off.